mu-tao/safe-transfer/README.md

 ## How to create a safe transfer?

 1. Users of this script will use the `python safe_transfer.py` function to create a transaction details file.
-2. The users will then send the file with the ligitmately signed transaction to a verified member of the Bittensor Discord with username 'safe_transfer_helper' within the channel 'safe_transfer' channel.
+2. The users will then send the file with the ligitmately signed transaction to the **@bridge_transaction_bot** in the Bittensor Discord.
+> IMPORTANT: Make sure this is the correct user which will be linked through a verified annoucement in the annoucement channel.
 3. All safe transfers will be collected during a period of X days and will be filtered according to the arbitration process explained in [Arbitration Process](#step-5-arbitration-process).

 ---